roman-iork/Data_Validator/README.md

 Map:
  - required() - can't be null
  - sizeof(int size) - must be of this size
  - shape(Map<String, schema<String>> schema) - is for nested structures.
 Schema's value contains a string schema<String> with already set number of restrictions.
 Method "isValid(Map<String, String> object)" takes as argument a Map<String, String>.
-If schema's key equals object's key and object's value is validated by schema's value, than shape method will return "true".
+If schema's key equals object's key and object's value is validated by schema's value, then shape method will return "true".

 var num1 = Map.of("num", 5);
 var num2 = Map.of("num", 3);